How often do you run the trek?

 How hard is the trek?

-The trek itself is not considered all that difficult.
-There are some challenging sections as you get closer to Coxs River of the first day, and on the last day as you make your way up the escarpment to finish the trek at Explorers Tree.
+The trek itself is not considered all that difficult from a terrain perspective.
+There are some challenging sections as you get closer to Coxs River on the first day, and on the last day as you make your way up the escarpment to finish the trek at Explorers Tree.
 There is a fair bit of downhill walking on the first day, which we believe is better than going uphill, which is why we are able to comfortably do the trek in two days, vs three days going from Katoomba to Jenolan Caves.
 There is a support vehicle with the team for most of the way, so this is considered a trek that most people could actually attempt.
-Our biggest recommendation is to wear very comfortable walking shoes or boots.
+Our biggest recommendation is to wear comfortable walking shoes or boots that won't cause you any major issues.

 What is the accommodation like on Saturday night?